CanopyTax/sofe/README.md

 ## Quick Start
 1. [Setup SystemJS and JSPM](http://jspm.io/docs/getting-started.html)
-2. Configure SystemJS to use the Sofe plugin
+2. Configure SystemJS to use the sofe plugin

   ```bash
   jspm install sofe=npm:sofe
   ```
-3. Load Sofe services:
+3. Load sofe services:
 ```javascript
 //Two options for loading a sofe service called 'auth'
 import auth from 'auth!sofe'; // Will only work on non-bundled projects